LDagnese/employee-page/README.md

 ## Acceptance Criteria

-GIVEN a command-line application that accepts user input
-WHEN I am prompted for my team members and their information
+GIVEN a command-line application that accepts user input  cela WHEN I am prompted for my team members and their information
 THEN an HTML file is generated that displays a nicely formatted team roster based on user input
 WHEN I click on an email address in the HTML